HyveMynd/Proteus/README.md

 ## How it works

 Hermes will read the object invocations and convert those into a REST endpoint to call.
+The name of the function being called will translate to a single path on the url.
+In order to provide a url parameter, simply provide an argument to the function (NOTE: must be coercable into a string).

 ```
 const api = new Hermes('https://localhost');